 IAEE member rate on all events and education.

 New organizer members receive a full meeting pass to Expo!
-Expo! to their first event for any employees on the membership roster.
+Expo! at a discounted rate to their first event for any employees on the membership roster.

 “Annual exhibition and event revenue” is defined as income received from your exhibition(s) and events(s), or if a supplier, revenue related to the industry, for the last completed fiscal year.